h2oai/sparkling-water/doc/src/site/sphinx/tutorials/kerberos_auth.rst

  - ``spark.ext.h2o.login.conf=kerberos.conf``
  - ``spark.ext.h2o.user.name=username``

-where ``kerberos.conf`` is the configuration file for the Kerberos connection and zusername` is a username of your Kerberos account that will be used for authentication to the H2O-3 cluster.
+where ``kerberos.conf`` is the configuration file for the Kerberos connection and `username` is a username of your Kerberos account that will be used for authentication to the H2O-3 cluster.

 Configuring Kerberos Auth in Scala